-Gerald Jackson describes life as a black painter in the Bowery, poetry versus hip hop, and the jazz scene of the 1980s.
+Gerald Jackson describes life as an African American painter in the Bowery, poetry versus hip hop, and the jazz scene of the 1980s.

 I am very pleased to present this short introduction into the world of Gerald Jackson.
 I think you will find him a very rare and extremely creative human being.
 I have known Gerald now for over 30 years and continue to find our conversations inspiring, funny and poignant.
 As an artist, his work goes from video to painting and sculpture to fashion to music and to performance.